An intestinal broom

 The softness of asparagus makes them ideal at any age.
 The subtle taste is a treat for all food lovers.

 Origins: More than 60 countries worldwide produce asparagus, with temperatures that vary from cool to tropical.
 China is the biggest producer, ahead of Germany, Spain, Italy and France.
-Peru, the USA, Japan, Mexico, Spain and Germany are the biggest consumers of asparagus.
-Followed by Greece, Switzerland and the UK.
+The biggest consumers of asparagus are Peru, the USA, Japan, Mexico, Spain and Germany, followed by Greece, Switzerland and the UK.

 Varieties: The main varieties include:

 - White asparagus (70% of the overall production) is grown without exposure to air and sunlight (covered with soil or “earthed up”).